 Prerequisite(s): EXSC 331.
 Restriction(s): Exercise Science majors only.
 Students will engage in career development, in order to make informed and appropriate occupational and educational decisions.
 Exercise Science majors will develop effective resume writing and interview skills, while they learn about the internship requirement.
 Students will gain knowledge of communication, behavioral and motivational techniques for those starting an exercise program.
 They will practice these skills while also learning the scope of practice for exercise professionals within a health and exercise facility.

-Prerequisite(s): EXSC 300 and EXSC 331 and EXSC 420 for Exercise Science Sport Conditioning concentration and departmental approval; EXSC 300 and EXSC 430 and EXSC 475 for Exercise Science Clinical and Pre‐professional concentration and departmental approval.
-The internship offers the student an opportunity to work as a trainee with professionals in organizations and/or agencies.
+Prerequisite(s): EXSC 476 and department approval (site specific requirements for co-op placements include EXSC 420 in a fitness facility; EXSC 430 in a clinical setting; or EXSC 430 and EXSC 475 in a hospital setting).
+Restriction(s): Exercise Science majors only.
+The cooperative experience offers the student an opportunity to work as a trainee with professionals in organizations and/or agencies.

 Prerequisite(s): PEMJ 320 or departmental approval.
 Students learn how the cardiac, vascular, and autonomic nervous systems function in an integrative manner during acute exercise, along with adaptations in these systems as a result of chronic exercise training.
 Where applicable, students observe neurocardiovascular responses to exercise in the human performance laboratory and discuss practical implications to a clinical or training setting.